orbeon/orbeon-forms-doc/form-builder/mcp.md

 <figure><img src="images/webmcp-diagram.svg" alt="" width="600"><figcaption>AI agent connected to Form Builder through WebMCP</figcaption></figure>

 As of Summer 2026, WebMCP is a nascent, but very promising standard.
 The idea is that users will load a WebMCP page in their browser, open an agent in a sidebar, either built in the browser or provided by a browser extension, and the agent in the sidebar will be able to use tools provided by that page.
-Gemini in Chrome would be a prime candidate to support this, and other vendors like Anthropic or OpenAI could provide similar support through a browser extensions.
+Gemini in Chrome would be a prime candidate to support this, and other vendors like Anthropic or OpenAI could provide similar support through a browser extension.
 This could provide a very seamless experience for users.

-Today, we get a taste for what using WebMCP will feel like by using a regular external agent, such as Claude or Codex.
+Today, we get a taste of what using WebMCP will feel like by using a regular external agent, such as Claude or Codex.
 To set this up:

 1. In Chrome, open `chrome://flags/`, search for "MCP", enable both "WebMCP support in DevTools" and "WebMCP for testing", then restart the browser.
 2. Set up your agent to add [Chrome DevTools for agents](https://github.com/ChromeDevTools/chrome-devtools-mcp).
 Make sure to use the `--autoConnect` parameter so your agent can connect to a live browser (for instance, with Claude Code, use `claude mcp add chrome-devtools -s user -- npx chrome-devtools-mcp@latest --autoConnect`).
 3. In Chrome, open a form in Form Builder, and ask your agent "with Chrome DevTools, through WebMCP, give me a list of the control in the form I have open in Form Builder".

-This set up quite convenient:
+This setup is quite convenient:

 - It doesn't require users to generate a token in Form Builder and set up their agent with that token.
 - Users can see changes made to the form in real time in the browser.
 They can also make their own changes, and use both the agent and the Form Builder UI in the same session to update a form.